See photos (3)

 -

-The church of Saint-Claude in Dracy-les-Couches was rebuilt around 1715.
-Before 1789, Dracy and Saint-Maurice had a church and a common cemetery.
+The church of Saint-Maurice in Dracy-lès-Couches was rebuilt around 1715.
+Before 1789, Dracy and Saint-Maurice had a common church and cemetery.
 Like much of the village, the church is built into the rock.
-The first construction undertaken by Count Pierre de Berbis dates from 1715 and was dedicated to Saint

-Claude.
-In 1826, the Marquis of Grammont built the nave and added wooden side aisles.
-In 1837, the Count of Villers-la-Faye had the present bell tower added.
-In 1869, the Marquis of...The church of Saint-Claude in Dracy-les-Couches was rebuilt around 1715.
-Before 1789, Dracy and Saint-Maurice had a church and a common cemetery.
+The first building, undertaken by Count Pierre de Berbis in 1715, was dedicated to Saint-Claude.
+It was renamed Saint-Maurice in 1826 when the Marquis de Grammont built the nave, to which wooden side aisles were later added.
+In 1837, the present bell tower was added by the Count of...The church of Saint-Maurice in Dracy-lès-Couches was rebuilt around 1715.
+Before 1789, Dracy and Saint-Maurice had a common church and cemetery.
 Like much of the village, the church is built into the rock.
-The first construction undertaken by Count Pierre de Berbis dates from 1715 and was dedicated to Saint

-- St. Mark with a lion evoking the desert where John the Baptist preaches, - St. Luke with the bull recalling the sacrifices of the Temple, the place where the third Gospel begins and ends, - St. John with the eagle because of the sublime elevation of his prologue "In the beginning was the Word...".
+- St John with an eagle because of the sublime elevation of his prologue "In the beginning was the Word...".
 (The eagle is said to be the bird that flies highest in the sky and the only one that can look the sun in the face).
-The stained glass windows in the nave, treated almost in grisaille, all come from the same workshop (Porcherot in Dijon).

 Services